Finding Jobs in the Philippines

 |Makati Skyline.
 Photo ©Michaela Lola Abrera.

 Another important aspect to consider when looking for work in the Philippines is where you want to live.
-If you work best to the rhythm of a big city, then areas within the National Capital Region (NCR—such as the cities of Manila and Makati--would suit you well.
+If you work best to the rhythm of a big city, then areas within the National Capital Region (NCR—such as the cities of Manila and Makati—would suit you well.
 If peace and tranquility is your goal, then locations such as Bohol and Cotobato will allow you to experience living in nature at its finest.
 However, if you want the best of both worlds, then the cities of Cebu and Davao should offer all you need.
-For more information on the regions and cities in the Philippines, visit the Philippine Portal (www.philippine-portal.com/), The Philippine Travel Guide (www.philippines-travel-guide.com) or Lonely Planet (www.lonelyplanet.com/worldguide/philippines/).
+For more information on the regions and cities in the country, visit the Lonely Planet guide to the Philippines.

 Living legally in the Philippines is a job in itself.
 On the surface, the process can seem quite simple, since all you will need is a company willing to sponsor your work visa.
 The Special Work Permit (SWP) is available for all types of professional positions and does not carry any specific regulations regarding payment of salary from a home or host payroll.
 However, the paperwork can be tedious, so make sure that all your documents are in order.
-For more information, you can view the Philippine's immigration site (www.immigration.gov.ph) or email them at email@example.com.
-Another helpful site is The Philippine Portal (www.philippine-portal.com), which has a detailed list of definitions and terms (www.philippine-portal.com/visas/definition-of-terms.html).
+For more information, you can view the Philippine's Bureau of immigration (immigration.gov.ph).

 The Heart of it All: Job Options